nasa/eo-metadata-tools/CMR/python/README.md

 ### Stable from github:

 ***NOTE***: Not yet implemented, as there is not a current stable build yet.
-When the first version is created, this section will be updated.
+When the first official version is created, this section will be updated.

-### Latest from git hub:
+### Latest from github:

-***WARNING***: This will install the latest build and may not be the most stable code!
+***WARNING***: This will install the latest build which may not be the most stable code!

-To install the latest build directly from github, the following command can be. used.
-But be warned,
+To install the latest build directly from github, the following command can be used.

     pip3 install https://github.com/nasa/eo-metadata-tools/releases/download/latest-master/eo_metadata_tools_cmr-0.0.1-py3-none-any.whl